PSE-2012/MMWTV/README.md

 a fix for your encoder.
-To be able to document objectively about the effectiveness of your fix you can write a __Metric Plugin__ (some are provided) and execute it (two input videos, one output video according to the implemented quality metric) on the results the encoder produced before the fix and he videos it produces with your fix.
-To be able to get the most information out of your __Metric Plugin__ you can write a __Presentation Plugin__ to format the data in some meaningfull way.
+To be able to document objectively about the effectiveness of your fix you can write a __Metric Plugin__ (some are provided) and execute it (two input videos, one output video according to the implemented quality metric) on the results the encoder produced before the fix and the videos it produces with your fix.
+To be able to get the most information out of your __Metric Plugin__ you can write a __Presentation Plugin__ to format the data in some meaningfull way (like a diagram, video, motion vector overlay, ...).

 On top of the functionality described above there are many more feateures, like
   * Project Handling